(dog, sleeping, image by jevansch, on Pixabay)

 Yes, it takes time, but there’s something freeing about the process

-(and, actually, it can be fun).
-So, let’s break out those biscuits and
+and, actually, it can be fun.
+So, let’s break out the biscuits and teach

-These tips may be geared more toward writers, but please know that we also
+These tips may be geared more toward writers, but we also welcome